Overview of Reflection and Generics

 Position of a Generic Parameter

 In rare situations, it is necessary to determine the position of a type parameter in the type parameter list of its declaring class.
-For example, suppose you have a Type object that represents the B<int, V> type from the preceding example.
+For example, suppose you have a Type object representing the B<int, V> type from the preceding example.
 The GetGenericArguments method gives you a list of type arguments, and when you examine V you can use the DeclaringMethod and DeclaringType properties to discover where it comes from.
 You can then use the GenericParameterPosition property to determine its position in the type parameter list where it was defined.
 In this example, V is at position 0 (zero) in the type parameter list where it was defined.

 Base Type and Interface Constraints